KiandaBPM/docs/content/quick-start/form-controls-layout/_index.md

 Ensuring that your forms are mobile responsive is essential for providing a seamless user experience across different devices.
 Kianda's form builder allows you to design forms that automatically adjust to various screen sizes, from desktops to tablets and smartphones.
 Using the responsive layout options available in the form builder, you can define how each control should behave on different devices.
 This ensures that your forms remain accessible and user-friendly, regardless of the screen size.

 To make a form mobile responsive, start by configuring the layout settings of each control.
 In the properties panel, you can specify the number of columns a control should span on different screen sizes, following the Bootstrap grid system.

 For example, you might set a text box to take up half the width of the screen on a desktop (6 columns) but adjust it to full width (12 columns) on a mobile device.
 This flexibility allows you to optimize the layout for better readability and ease of use on smaller screens.

 Additionally, you can group controls using layout elements like panels and field groups to maintain a clean and organized structure.
 These grouping elements can also be configured for responsiveness, ensuring that related controls stay together and display cohesively on all devices.
-By leveraging Kianda's responsive design features, you can create forms that provide a consistent and efficient user experience, enhancing usability and satisfaction for mobile users.
+By leveraging Kianda's responsive design features, you can create forms that provide a consistent and efficient user experience, enhancing usability and satisfaction for both desktop and mobile users.

 ## 6. Advanced Control Configuration